kodecocodes/flutter-sample-project/README.md

 # Flutter sample project

-This repository is a mini-tutorial to help you create the sample app for your tutorial on raywenderlich.com.
+This repository is a mini-tutorial to help you create the sample app for your tutorial on kodeco.com.
 The repository here includes the resources you'll need to make your app look good wherever your readers build the app.

 ## Sample project requirements

-All projects for raywenderlich.com Flutter tutorials should include the following items:
+All projects for kodeco.com Flutter tutorials should include the following items:

-- com.raywenderlich base package name (Android, iOS)
+- com.kodeco base package name (Android, iOS)
-- Razeware license
+- Kodeco license
 - Flutter team linting rules
 - A clean **pubspec.yaml** file
 - Splash screen (Android and iOS)